theryangeary/choose/readme.md

 ```
 $ choose --help
-choose 1.3.4
 `choose` sections from each line of files

-USAGE:
-    choose [OPTIONS] <CHOICES>...
+Usage: choose [OPTIONS] <CHOICES>...

-ARGS:
+Arguments:
   <CHOICES>...
 Fields to print.
 Either a, a:b, a..b, or a..=b, where a and b are integers.
                 The beginning or end of a range can be omitted, resulting in including the
                 beginning or end of the line, respectively. a:b is inclusive of b (unless
                 overridden by -x). a..b is exclusive of b and a..=b is inclusive of b

-OPTIONS:
+Options:
   -c, --character-wise
           Choose fields by character number
   -d, --debug
           Activate debug mode
+  -x, --exclusive
+          Use exclusive ranges, similar to array indexing in many programming languages
   -f, --field-separator <FIELD_SEPARATOR>
           Specify field separator other than whitespace, using Rust `regex` syntax

-    -h, --help
-            Print help information

   -i, --input <INPUT>
           Input file
   -n, --non-greedy
           Use non-greedy field separators
+      --one-indexed
+          Index from 1 instead of 0
   -o, --output-field-separator <OUTPUT_FIELD_SEPARATOR>
           Specify output field separator

-        --one-indexed
-            Index from 1 instead of 0
+  -h, --help
+          Print help information
   -V, --version
           Print version information

-    -x, --exclusive
-            Use exclusive ranges, similar to array indexing in many programming languages
 ```

 ### Examples